gusmakali/lt2212-v20-a3/README.md

 ```
 python3 a3_features.py enron_sample output.csv 100
+PLEASE NOTE.
+YOU NEED TO RUN THE SCRIPT IN THE SAME DIRECTORY the enron_samples FOLDER IS.
 ```

 In this example enron_sample is the folder where the sample texts are.
 Output.csv is the target to where to output the results and 100 is the number of dimensions.